mohanmca/MohanLearningGround/src/main/md/Tools/bazel.md

 2. Loading - Reading & Executing Build Files, List files  glob()
 3. Analysis - Each rule can create output files and actions to generate tehm
 4. Execution - Actions are executed (possibly remotely)
+5. All the above can be executed in pipeline based (like parallel, compare with CPU pipeline), they are executed in interleaved..
+6. Gotcha
+   7. If you have actions that have output files aren't that depth-set, it may not get executed
+   8. Bazel might see no dependent actions that require these outputs.
+Hence it might miss few

 ## Bazel commands
 1. bazel version